-Community Association management is a people business.
-Yet, for decades, managers have focused their day-to day efforts on technical activity such as rule enforcement, facilities maintenance, and dues collection.
+Community Association Management is a people business.
+Yet, for decades, managers have focused their day-to-day efforts on technical activity such as rule enforcement, facilities maintenance, and dues collection.
 This emphasis, though functional, puts the proverbial cart before the horse.
 It does not address many of the human needs within communities.
 Managers need to rethink their jobs, switching the emphasis to service and community building.
 Why this need for redirection?
 Because the association management industry, like society, is changing rapidly.
 Managers must grow with society – even lead the change.
-Increasingly, managers’ jobs are expanding beyond the traditional roles of neighborhood police officer, tax collector, or handyman.
+Increasingly, managers’ jobs are expanding beyond the traditional roles of a neighborhood police officer, tax collector, or handyman.
 The notion of service, in and of itself, has become more important.
 Some of these societal changes stem from legal issues.
 The concept of reasonableness is replacing strict letter-of-the-law covenants enforcement.
-The historical measuring sticks of association management success – delinquency rates, the number of work orders processed, the number of outstanding rules violations, performance against budget – can no longer be the sole indicator of management effectiveness.
+The historical measuring sticks of association management success – delinquency rates, the number of work orders processed, the number of outstanding rules violations, performance against the budget – can no longer be the sole indicator of management effectiveness.
 In truth, these measures track only a fraction of overall performance.
 The management team and board of directors could achieve perfection in these areas and still have a problem community.
 How is such a contradiction possible?
-Because an association’s core purpose is not about buildings, rules or money.
+Because an association’s core purpose is not about buildings, rules, or money.
 It is a corporation that helps people.
 Putting people first – building a community for them to prosper in – is the essence of association management.
 Managers must be the lead architects of this community construction.
-We are more than maintenance supervisors, rule enforcers, dues collectors and meeting planners.
+We are more than maintenance supervisors, rule enforcers, dues collectors, and meeting planners.
 We are leaders and teachers as well.

-Jacksonville Business College; Business Administration
+Jacksonville Business College, Business Administration

 Community Association Manager; Florida Real Estate Broker